-Inquiries or specific complaints of alleged discrimination concerning the Non-Discrimination Statement and/or compliance with Federal and State regulations should be directed to ACC’s Human Resources Director (who also functions as the ADA Coordinator for Facilities), Arapahoe Community College, 5900 S. Santa Fe Drive, Littleton, CO 80120, phone 303.797.5917.
+Inquiries or specific complaints of alleged disability-related discrimination or harassment should contact the Human Resources Director, Ms. Angela Williams (303.797.5715), Arapahoe Community College, 5900 S. Santa Fe Drive, Littleton, CO 80120.

-Drug and Alcohol Abuse Prevention Program information is available through Human Resources.
-Counseling resources are available through the Student Affairs Office.
+Drug and Alcohol Abuse Prevention Program information and counseling resources are through the Student Life Office and Human Resources.

+Illegal SubstancesA controlled substances schedule is on file in the Student Life Office (Room M2820).
 Illegally possessing, using, distributing or manufacturing any narcotic, dangerous drug or controlled substance as classified by federal, state, and local laws or appearing on campus while under the influence of any illegally-obtained narcotic, dangerous or controlled substance is a crime and violation of the Student Code of Conduct.
-Under federal law, marijuana including “medical marijuana” is a Schedule I substance.
-Possession and/or use of marijuana on any College property is illegal and subject to prosecution and College sanctions.
-All students must comply with the ACC Drug Free Schools and Communities Amendment of 1989 (PL101-226).

 Amendment 64 Information